-Limits · Cloudflare Workers docs
+Limits

 Number of scripts

-Unless otherwise negotiated as a part of an enterprise level contract, all Workers accounts are limited to a maximum of 30 scripts at any given time.
+Unless otherwise negotiated as a part of an enterprise level contract, all paid Workers accounts are limited to a maximum of 100 scripts at any given time.
+Free Workers accounts are limited to a maximum of 30 scripts at any given time.

 KV